april-r-valdez/-recipe-app/research/api/api_research.md

 ## Reason for using third-party APIs

 - We want our users to be able to conveniently browse various recipes based on the ingredients they have
+- We want to personalize the recipes based on user preferences and dietary restrictions
 - Using third-party APIs can potentially speed up the development process
 - Third-party APIs are designed to handle a large number of requests and users, which can help our app scale more easily.